Introduction

 pregnant women

-Finally, this guide is the work of one photographer, and as such, these ideas represent my approach and understanding of how to create a good maternity portrait.
+This guide is the work of one photographer, and as such, these ideas represent my approach and understanding of how to create a good maternity portrait.
 While I hope that my work represents some success in that field, I am sure there are other ways of working which may suit others better.
 If you have suggestions on how to improve this guide, please feel free to email me: guide@momphoto.com

 N E X T